kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 ### Cost -Rates/Spread

 The difference between the selling price and buying price of USDKES.
 The lower it is the better.
-Lower spread means there is less volatility since there is alot of willing buyers and sellers competing away till the spread becomes thin.
+Lower spread means there is less volatility since there is enough willing buyers and sellers competing away till the spread becomes thin.

    + **Banks:**
         + Very high.
 On April 3rd 2020, one of the local banks was selling the dollar at 109, while buying at 99.
 That is a 99/109 * 100 = **10.10%**